 2 MAKING DECISIONS

-To ensure that EU action meets its objectives in the most efficient way, the European Commission assesses the expected and actual impacts of policies, legislation, and other important measures.
-It also involves citizens and stakeholders at every stage of the policy cycle, from planning to proposal to implementation to review and subsequent revision.
+To ensure that EU action meets its objectives in the most efficient way, the Commission assesses the expected and actual impacts of policies, legislation, and other important measures.
+It also involves citizens and stakeholders at every stage of the policy cycle, from planning to proposal to implementation, to review and subsequent revision.

-To announce new legislative initiatives or planned evaluations of existing legislation, the European Commission publishes inception impact assessments or roadmaps.
+To announce new legislative initiatives or planned evaluations of existing legislation, the Commission publishes inception impact assessments or roadmaps.
 The potential economic, social and environmental consequences of proposed measures are analysed and reported in impact assessments that accompany legislative proposals.

-And what about legislation or initiatives that are already in force?
+What about legislation or initiatives that are already in force?
 Once implemented for a sufficient period of time, initiatives are evaluated to check their performance against standard criteria.
 As part of this, the Regulatory Fitness and Performance Programme (REFIT) identifies opportunities to reduce regulatory costs and simplify existing laws.